Siyu-C-TOMO/Warp_Pipeline/README.md

     ```
 4. Make the run script executable (only needs to be done once)
     ```sh
-    chmod +x run.sh
+    chmod +x warp_wrapper.sh
     ```

 ## Usage

-The main entry point for the pipeline is now the `run.sh` wrapper script.
+The main entry point for the pipeline is now the `warp_wrapper.sh` wrapper script.
 It automatically handles loading the necessary `warp` module before executing the pipeline.

 1.  **Configure the pipeline**: Edit the parameters in `config.py` to match your dataset and processing requirements.
 The most important setting is `camera_type`.